decred/dcrwallet/rpc/documentation/api.md

 - `repeated uint32 input_indexes`: The input indexes that signature scripts must be created for.
 If there are no indexes, input scripts are created for every input that is missing an input script.

+- `repeated AdditionalScript additional_scripts`: Additional output scripts of previous outputs spent by the transaction that the wallet may not be aware of.
+  Offline signing may require previous outputs to be provided to the wallet.

+  **Nested message:** `AdditionalScript`

+  - `bytes transaction_hash`: The transaction hash of the previous output.

+  - `uint32 output_index`: The output index of the previous output.

+  - `int32 tree`: The transaction tree the previous transaction belongs to.

+  - `bytes pk_script`: The output script of the previous output.

 **Response:** `SignTransactionResponse`